jameshumann/WorkoutChart/README.md

 ## Example
 Here is a generated PDF for November:
 ![Example generated PDF.](images/november_PDF.png)
 Here is an (almost) complete printed chart from October.
+I like to write down the date inside a box as I check it off, but a simple X will work just fine.
 ![Example printed and used workout chart.](images/october_used.png)